 By the 1970s large crowds attended race meetings and the outer park was utilised extensively for car parking, a practice that in later years would divide local opinion.

 In the 1980s the NCA undertook construction of a grandstand to accommodate what it envisaged to be the continued expansion of patronage.
+In the mid-1980s construction costs blew out, resulting in a financial rescue package being provided through the Racecourse Development Fund, a TAB administered fund.
+A further consequence was that the

+Government moved the NSW Greyhound Breeders Owners and Trainers Association (GBOTA), who at that time were racing at nearby Harold Park, to share the Complex and running costs.

-As it turned out, the decision proved unwise and was the catalyst for significant change in fortune for the NCA.
-Ultimately NCA ceased trading as a greyhound racing club. at Wentworth Park and represents a milestone in the story of Glebe.
+In November 2008 the NCA terminated its Licence to relocate its racing operation to Newcastle.
+The termination ended a 70 year history of NCA racing at Wentworth Park and represents a milestone in the story of Glebe.